 I have spent decades integrating software in support of the U.S. Army, academia, and my own projects.
 I enjoy building things with well-engineered open source software.

 My teaching philosophy favors sharing my passion and providing experiences that guide students toward a deep understanding of the fields of computer systems and security.
-I served an Assistant Professor in the Department of Electrical Engineering and Computer Science for four years at the United States Military Academy before arriving at the University of Wisconsin–La Crosse.
+I served for four years as an Assistant Professor in the Department of Electrical Engineering and Computer Science at the United States Military Academy before arriving at the University of Wisconsin–La Crosse.

 Ph.D. in Computer Science, 2013